cert-manager/website/content/en/docs/configuration/ca.md

 type: "docs"
 ---

-The CA issuer represents a Certificate Authority whereby it's certificate and private key are stored inside the cluster as a Kubernetes `Secret`, and will be used to sign incoming certificate requests.
+The CA issuer represents a Certificate Authority whereby its certificate and private key are stored inside the cluster as a Kubernetes `Secret`, and will be used to sign incoming certificate requests.
 This internal CA certificate can then be used to trust resulting signed certificates.